Xav1errl/WHSTechNotes/journal.md

+# November 21, 2024
+TEST
+# November 20, 2024
+Robot island levels
+# November 19, 2024
+Robot Island (completed)
+# November 18, 2024
+Technology has provided ways to farm food and get food by making machines that do it automatically for us.
+Also technology helps us purchase food by apps and delivery.
+Negatives are gas and radiation
+# November 14, 2024
+ZUMI LESSONS 3.1
 # November 13, 2024
 ZUMI LESSONS 2.4
 # November 12, 2024

 # November 8, 2024
+Inputs & Variables
 # November 7, 2024
 ZUMI LESSONS 2.3
 # November 6, 2024
+Teacher Not Here
 # November 4, 2024
+Its important to keep your personal and sensitive info when publishing online so people can't hack or steal your identity.
+You can enable 2fa.
+No. by selecting on what you want to put out.
 # November 1, 2024
 Finish missing work
 # October 31, 2024